 - 12:00pm-1:00pm — working lunch

-Online segment: It is conducted in a Wiki classroom, for which each participant receives an individual invitation to register.
+Online segment: It is conducted in a Google classroom, for which each participant receives an individual invitation to register.
 It includes several modules (each about 3 days long).
 Each module is introduced with a powerpoint, it also includes specific deadlines, reading assignments, reaction/journal entries, viewing and critiquing video-recorded classes, development of tasks and activities, etc. Teachers work individually or in small groups, depending on the task at hand.
 It is asynchronous with optional 2 live chat sessions per week.
 Teachers are encouraged to contact members of our NYU team with any questions or reactions to the materials and tasks assigned.

-On-site component: It runs for five hours daily (9:00am — 3:00pm) for 7 days.
+On-site component: It runs for five hours daily (9:00am — 3:00pm) for 7 consecutive days.
 Every session consists of interactive presentations and modeling of best practices by a second language acquisition specialist and of hands-on language-specific applications supervised by language experts.
 The NYU team is available 3-5pm daily for extra individual and/or team time to support work on assignments.
 The language-specific activities address communicative ways of teaching and use of authentic materials, as well as the designing of culture-based authentic and quasi-authentic activities.

 Participants learn the most up-to-date student-centered, project and performance-based, standards-based teaching methodologies in a learning-by-doing environment.
 They are required to develop, observe and critique classroom procedures, strategies and teaching techniques.